 What about individual(s) under the age of 16?

 Parental consent will be required to process the personal data of children under the age of 16 for online services.

 What is the difference between a regulation and a directive?

 A regulation is a binding legislative act.
 It must be applied in its entirety across the EU as it is originally written.
 Member states do not have the option to interpret it based on their local supply of goods and services.
-With a directive however it is up to the individual countries to decide how to implement.
+A directive permits individual countries to decide how to implement.

 Which firms need to appoint a Data Protection Officer (DPO)?

 DPOs must be appointed in the case of: local authorities, firms that undertake large scale systematic monitoring, or those firms that engage in large scale processing of sensitive personal data.
-If your organization doesn’t fall into one of these categories, then you do not need to appoint a DPO.
+If your organisation does not fall into one of these categories, then you do not need to appoint a DPO.

 Data breaches which may pose a risk to individuals must be notified to the DPA within 72 hours and to affected individuals without undue delay.